chiphuyen/machine-learning-systems-design/README.md

 cd machine-learning-systems-design
 ```

-After you've made changes to the content, you can build the booklet by the following steps:
+After you've made changes to the content in the `content` folder, you can build the booklet by the following steps:

 ```
 magicbook build
 ```

-You'll find the HTML and PDF files in the folder `build`.
+You'll find the generated HTML and PDF files in the folder `build`.

 ## Acknowledgment